 A Remembrance for William Raspberry: Pioneering Journalist and Ally

-July 18, 2012 by Deena Fidas, Deputy Director, Workplace Project
+July 18, 2012 by Deena Fidas, Director of the Workplace Equality Program

 “What Are Gay-Bashers Afraid Of?”
 The headline in the Washington Post grabbed my attention.
 It was the fall of 1998, I was out, in high school and wondering the same thing.